guanqun-yang/wordpress/_posts/2023-10-06-reading-notes-dense-passage-retrieval-for-open-domain-question-answering.md

 # Code

-HuggingFace provides [classes](https://huggingface.co/docs/transformers/v4.34.0/model_doc/dpr) for DPR.
+- HuggingFace provides [classes](https://huggingface.co/docs/transformers/v4.34.0/model_doc/dpr) for DPR.
 The Retrieval Augmented Generation (RAG) is one [example](https://github.com/huggingface/transformers/tree/main/examples/research_projects/rag) that fine-tunes using DPR to improve knowledge-intense text generation.
+- `simpletransformers` provides easy-to-use [interfaces](https://simpletransformers.ai/docs/retrieval-model/) to train DPR models; it even provides a routine to select hard negatives.
+The following is the complete code that fine-tunes